prateek780/qsimfinalPrateek/DOCUMENTATION.md

 After completing all methods for a protocol:

 1. Scroll to the **last cell** in the notebook
-2. Run the cell - this launches the QKD visualization
+2. Run the cell - launches the QKD visualization
 3. Watch your implementation execute in real-time
 4. View qubit transmission, measurement, and key generation